AshFitz/The-Gluten-Free-Garden/README.md

 </p>

 ### Icons:
 <p> I have used icons from font-awsome.
-I used these for my socail media links as they are visually appealing and simple.
+I used these for my social media links as they are visually appealing and simple.
 </p>

 ### Colours: